 This section describes the impacts that would occur under construction and operations of each project alternative.
 Table S-3 and Table S-4 (provided at the end of this section) compare the construction impacts and operations impacts, respectively, between the four project alternatives, prior to mitigation.
 Information for resource impacts that are the same or very similar for all four project alternatives is not provided in these summary tables.
 For detailed discussion of the impacts of each of the project alternatives, see the resource sections in Chapter 3.
-Chapter 3 also includes a discussion in each resource section of impacts that would occur under each of the project alternatives in comparison to the No Project Alternative.
+Chapter 3 also includes a discussion of impacts that would occur under the No Project Alternative in comparison to the project alternatives in each resource section.
 Section S.8.6, CEQA Summary of Impacts and Mitigation, presents a summary of impact determinations under CEQA, as well as mitigation applied to avoid or reduce significant impacts under CEQA, where applicable.

 Many regulations require standard measures to avoid and minimize environmental impacts.
 The Authority will comply with these regulations; therefore, they are not summarized here.
 Table S-5 presents all of the mitigation measures that would be applied to each project alternative to address significant impacts under CEQA.
 In addition, the Authority will strive to avoid and minimize impacts further as design progresses to final plans and specifications for construction.
-Table S-6 provides a
+Table S-6 provides a summary of the total number of significant and unavoidable impacts for each of the project alternatives.